gplepage/vegas/doc/source/tutorial.rst

 Python's :mod:`pickle` module.
 This is the case for most pure Python integrands.

+The code above will generate an ``AttributeError`` when run in some interactive environments (as opposed to running from the command line) on some platforms.
+This can usually be fixed by putting the integrand function ``ridge(x)`` into a file and importing it into the script.

 |vegas| also supports multi-processor evaluation of integrands using MPI
 (via the Python module :mod:`mpi4py` which must be installed separately).
 Placing the code above in a file ``ridge.py``, with ``nproc=1`` (or